 |Title:||The Virginia B. and James O. Welch, Jr. '52 Head Coach for Harvard Men's Soccer|

-Pieter Lehrer will serve his first season as the Virginia B. and
+Pieter Lehrer will serve his second season as the Virginia B.

 Lehrer joined the Bears from the University of Evansville in Indiana, where he spent the 2004 season as an assistant coach.
 While at Evansville, the program enjoyed its best season since 1996-97 and compiled a winning record for the first time in four years.
 One player moved on to sign and play with the MLS.